Aquanty/rtd-hgs/docs/source/index.rst

 #. **Kxy, Kxz, Kyz** Off-diagonal terms of the hydraulic conductivity
    tensor: :math:`K_{xy}, K_{xz}, K_{yz}` [L T:math:`^{-1}`].

-| Assign hydraulic conductivities that include the off-diagonal terms.
+Assign hydraulic conductivities that include the off-diagonal terms.
 Note that this option will only work if **HydroGeoSphere** is running in finite element mode and so this switch will automatically be set.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+K tensor

 --------------

+Specific storage
+''''''''''''''''

-| **Specific storage**
+|

 | ``Scope .grok``